smkaiser/gcd-courseproject/CodeBook.md

 ## Input Data

-A description of the source data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A description of the source data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+Within the downloaded data, please see `README.txt` and `features_info.txt` for details about the data.

 Input data is taken from the following sources, which are space-delimited text files: